Reminder of the statements to bear in mind as you read this article:-

 Even using the needle doesn’t guarantee a rock-hard erection.
 The penis is usually engorged (full), but not really firm.
 Alan has a saying that he found somewhere – it’s like trying to play snooker with a piece of cooked spaghetti.

-Something else that you and your man may not be aware of (or may not fully appreciate) is that any orgasms he has from now on will be DRY.
-When his prostate was taken out:
+Something else that you and your man may not be aware of (or may not fully appreciate) is that any orgasms he has from now on will be DRY, unless he is experiencing climacturia.

 Apart from sex being far less messy, this naturally means that your man is now infertile.
 If he’s younger and you were hoping to have children, this is where I hope your doctor discussed sperm storage with you before the operation.